wmacevoy/data-mine-wmacevoy/shakespeare/README.md

 * Containerize with **Docker Compose**.
 * Schedule nightly ingestion of new festival data.

+### Local Dashboard

+- Static dashboard is served at `http://localhost:8080` (index.html and admin.html)
+- Start everything and open browser + Jupyter: `./run.sh all`
+- API base is `http://localhost:8000` and supports CORS from `http://localhost:8080`

 ### Secrets

 All secrets are read from the encrypted `private/` directory using `private/secrets.env`.